Supreme Guide: Making an Online Photography Portfolio in 2023

 The key to this inevitable dilemma is to follow the serial effect.

-Rooted in psychological research, the serial effect states that when presented with a list of things, people tend to remember the first and last items the most, while forgetting the middle items.
+Rooted in psychological research, the serial effect states that when presented with a list of things, people tend to remember the most first and last items while forgetting the middle items.

-Adding to this, people are rarely rational when it comes to their purchasing decisions (even though they may have convinced themselves otherwise).
+Additionally, people are rarely rational regarding their purchasing decisions (even though they may have convinced themselves otherwise).

 So, what does all of this mean for you?
-To prepare for people that will never finish your portfolio, make your first few photos the very best.
-And for those that do make it to the end, make your end images the very best too.
+To prepare for people who will never finish your portfolio, make your first few photos the best.
+And for those that make it to the end, make your end images the best too.

-Doing this helps guarantee that no matter where a person starts or stops in your photography portfolio, your best work will be fresh on their mind.
+Doing this helps guarantee that no matter where a person starts or stops in your photography portfolio, your best work will be fresh in their mind.

 Taking care to optimize your entire website will help you grow your photography business like never before.